Chrissie Hynde: Other musical projects

-Hynde's most popular non-Pretenders collaboration with another artist, chartwise, was her 1985 collaboration with UB40 on a cover of Sonny and Cher's "I Got You Babe."
+Hynde's most popular non-Pretenders collaboration with another artist, chartwise, was her 1985 collaboration with UB40 on a cover of Sonny and Cher's "I Got You Babe".
 The track topped the UK singles chart and went as high as No. 28 on the Billboard Hot 100 in the U.S.

-On April 10, 1999, Hynde led the memorial concert "Here, There and Everywhere - A Concert for Linda" for her late close friend Linda McCartney at the Royal Albert Hall, London.
+On April 10, 1999, Hynde led the memorial concert "Here, There and Everywhere – A Concert for Linda" for her late close friend Linda McCartney at the Royal Albert Hall, London.
 Proceeds went to animal rights charities.
 The Pretenders were the backing band for all artists.

 In 1999, Hynde played guitar and sang vocals with Sheryl Crow on the song "If It Makes You Happy" during a concert in Central Park.
 Hynde is mentioned prominently in the lyrics of the Terence Trent D'Arby song "Penelope Please".
 In 1998, Hynde sang a duet with her friend Emmylou Harris, "She", accompanied by the Pretenders on the Gram Parsons tribute album, Return of the Grievous Angel: A Tribute to Gram Parsons.
-Hynde had previously reviewed Gram and Emmylou's debut country rock classic, "GP."
-The version merges Emmylou's country rock and Hynde's reggae tinged new wave.
+Hynde had previously reviewed Gram and Emmylou's debut country rock classic, GP.
+The version merges Emmylou's country rock and Hynde's reggae-tinged new wave.
 Hynde also recorded a song called "Cry (If You Don't Mind)" with the Spanish band Jarabe de Palo for their album Un metro cuadrado – 1m².
 She supplied the voice for Siri, the clouded leopard in the movie Rugrats Go Wild (2003) in which she sang a duet with Bruce Willis.

-In 2004, Hynde moved to São Paulo, Brazil, for a couple of months in order to play with Brazilian musician Moreno Veloso in an informal tour that lasted until December 2004.
-She bought a flat in the Copan Building in São Paulo city.
+In 2004, Hynde moved to São Paulo, Brazil, for a couple of months in order to play with Brazilian musician Moreno Veloso.
 She was also the vocalist on Tube & Berger's 2004 No. 1 Hot Dance Airplay track "Straight Ahead".
 The track gave Hynde a No. 1 track on the Billboard charts.
 Likewise in 2005, Hynde duetted with Ringo Starr on a song entitled "Don't Hang Up" which can be heard on Starr's album Choose Love.
 Also in 2005, she collaborated with Incubus on a song called "Neither Of Us Can See".
 The song is on the soundtrack album for Stealth.